trezona-lecomte/SublimeLinter-contrib-sqlint/README.md

-"SublimeLinter-contrib-sqlint
+SublimeLinter-contrib-sqlint
 ================================

 This linter plugin for [SublimeLinter][docs] provides an interface to [sqlint](https://github.com/purcell/sqlint).
-It will be used with files that have the “sql” syntax.
+It will be used with files that have the `sql` syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].